In the Clinic

 We are also collaborating on therapeutics for Glioblastoma and other cancers, a range of mental diseases, and neurodegenerative diseases like Alzheimer's.

 We are currently conducting clinical studies for clinical depression therapy and acute care settings with stroke and neurocritical care patients in collaboration with leading research institutions.

 Openwater is open to partnership with leading academic centers for advancing the future of neural diagnostics.

 Openwater has begun discussions with the FDA regarding the regulatory pathway for our initial technologies currently in human studies

-Prehospital stroke detection with Openwater's technology could have significant clinical benefit in improving time to life-saving treatment.
+An Example: Prehospital stroke detection with Openwater's technology could have significant clinical benefit in improving time to life-saving treatment.
 Health outcomes analysis estimates the impact of such a system on the US Healthcare system to result in $1.25 Billion annual savings.